top of page

 What is Title IX?

 Title IX requires K-12 schools to ensure that students and employees are not subjected to discrimination on the basis of sex in any education programs or activities that receive federal funding.
-This includes providing equal opportunities and access to educational and extracurricular activities for all genders, preventing and addressing sexual harassment and misconduct, having clear and effective grievance procedures, and offering support to victims.
-Schools must also designate a Title IX Coordinator to oversee compliance efforts and provide training on Title IX rights and responsibilities.
+This includes providing equal opportunities and access to educational and extracurricular activities for all students, preventing and addressing sex discrimination including sex-based harassment and misconduct, having clear and effective grievance procedures, and offering support to all parties involved.
+Schools must designate a Title IX Coordinator to oversee compliance efforts on Title IX rights and responsibilities including prevention, training, investigations, supportive measures, and remedy.

 Our comprehensive McGrath Response System™ addresses ALL Title IX requirements.